 13. Flashlight – In case you need to see in the dark!
 To keep the batteries from going dead before you need to use them (ahem,) store the batteries in reverse order or out of the flash light altogether.
 Better yet, put a crank flashlight in your emergency car kit.
 No batteries needed!
 I’m the Queen of Batteries I Forgot to Recharge or Replace Before I Need Them. *royal wave*

 This isn’t the biggest, baddest, or heavy dutyist (yes that is a word.
-I just made it up) flashlight, but I have a bunch of Energizer Weatheready 3-LED Carabineer Rechargeable Crank flash lights like this one stashed in the house and in our cars because they are cheap and useful.
+I just made it up) flashlight, but I have a bunch of recharagable LED crank flash lights like this one stashed all over the house and in our cars because they are cheap and useful.

 14. Spare car fluids (oil, brake, windshield wiper, coolant etc.) because sometimes topping off your car fluids can fix or prevent a roadside emergency.